 On the other hand, a commission-based advisor gets paid when he sells financial products.
 This may cause him to steer you in one direction or another, because of compensation or commissions he/she may earn for the sale of that investment vehicle.

-With fee-based, the advisor can earn commissions and fees.
+The third option sounds like the first, but the two should not be confused.
+A fee-based advisor (not fee-only) can earn commissions and fees.
 However, the advisor can’t earn the two sources of income on the same product.

 Consumer advocates, including Consumer Reports, agree a fee-only financial advisor is best.